Xeenon77/YTFT-Youtube-Frame-Timer/README.md

-# Youtube Speedrun Timer for Multiple Sections With Gaps
+# YTFT | Youtube Frame Timer for Multiple Sections With Gaps

 ## Installation